jstrait/wavefile/README.markdown

 # Current Release: v1.1.2

 Released on TBD, this version fixes several edge case bugs related to reading a *.wav file's `"fmt "` chunk.
 In particular, reading `"fmt "` chunks that have extra bytes at the end of an extension or the chunk itself, and reading files in WAVE_FORMAT_EXTENSIBLE format that have an incomplete `"fmt "` chunk extension.
-In short, some valid files that were previously rejected can now be read, and some invalid files are handled more properly and with more accurate error messages.
+In short, some valid files that were previously rejected can now be read, and some invalid files are handled more properly.

 The full details: